measwel/darkroom/README.md

 BACKSPACE : Calculate the exposure time.
 This will only work if you have set up a light intensity sensor and determined the exposure value for the used paper.
 RIGHT SHIFT : Reset the testtrip exposure time.
 ENTER : Expose for the set time.
+TAB : Toggle the computer monitor ON and OFF.
+This will only work if you have connected your monitor via a smart outlet and provided its uuid in settings.json.

 # Making a teststrip